livaage/hep-ml-templates/README.md

 ## Quick Start

 The framework provides complete, pre-configured pipelines that you can run immediately.
 Each pipeline includes data loading, preprocessing, model training, and evaluation.

-**Available Pipelines:**
-- `pipeline-decision-tree` - Decision Tree classifier
-- `pipeline-xgb` - XGBoost with preprocessing and metrics
-- `pipeline-ensemble` - Ensemble methods
-- `pipeline-neural` - Neural network (MLP)
-- `pipeline-gnn` - Graph neural networks
-- `pipeline-autoencoder` - Autoencoder for reconstruction tasks
-- `pipeline-autoencoder-lightning` - PyTorch Lightning autoencoder
+See [Available Pipeline Bundles](#available-pipeline-bundles) for the complete list.

 **Run Any Pipeline in 5 Steps:**